RDS-DeePC: Robust Data Selection for Data-Enabled Predictive Control via Sensitivity Score: Sensitivity Score via Influence Functions

-\begin{proposition}[High Sensitivity Indicates Outliers] When the data pool contains heterogeneous quality (mixture of clean and corrupted data), high-sensitivity segments typically correspond to outliers or corrupted data.
-This occurs because corrupted segments create inconsistencies in the Hankel matrices that conflict with the majority of clean data.
-To accommodate these inconsistencies while minimizing overall cost, the optimizer assigns larger coefficient magnitudes $|g_j^*|$ to corrupted segments.
-The inconsistency also manifests as higher propagation factors $|p_j|$, since the corrupted segment pulls the solution away from the consensus of clean data.
-Both factors contribute to elevated $|\calS(z_j)|$ for corrupted data. \end{proposition}
+\begin{prop}[High Sensitivity Indicates Outliers] When the data pool contains a mixture of clean and corrupted segments, high-sensitivity segments typically correspond to outliers.
+Corrupted segments introduce inconsistencies in the Hankel matrices that conflict with the bulk of clean data.
+To accommodate these inconsistencies, the optimizer tends to assign larger coefficient magnitudes $|g_j^*|$ to corrupted segments.
+The inconsistency further manifests as elevated propagation factors $|p_j|$.
+Together, both factors increase $|\calS(z_j)|$ for corrupted data. \end{prop}

-\begin{remark}[Connection to Robust Statistics] This interpretation aligns with classical results in robust statistics \cite{hampel1974influence, cook1980characterizations, pan2018robust}, where influence functions identify high-leverage observations that unduly affect parameter estimates.
-Recent work in robust estimation \cite{hopkins2020robust} has further developed algorithmic approaches to handle adversarial corruption.
-In DeePC, trajectory segments play the role of observations, and $\calS$ measures their leverage on the control optimization. \end{remark}
+\textbf{Remark~1} (Connection to Robust Statistics).
+This interpretation aligns with results in robust statistics \citep{hampel1974influence,cook1980characterizations,pan2018robust}, where influence functions identify high-leverage observations.
+Algorithmic treatments of adversarial corruption have since been developed \citep{hopkins2020robust}.
+In the DeePC setting, trajectory segments play the role of observations, and $\calS$ quantifies their leverage on the control optimization.